omgnetwork/omgnetwork.github.io/docs/wallet/quick-start-webwallet.md

 ## Notes
 * Keep your tokens safe.
 Please ensure you understand how to store and send tokens without compromising security, always double-check the recipient`s address, never send private keys to anyone unknown unless you want to lose your funds.
 * The quick start guide uses a hosted Web Wallet application.
 To run it yourself, check the installation instructions in the [Github repository](https://github.com/omgnetwork/web-wallet).
-* The current guide displays how to work with OMG Web Wallet on [Ropsten](https://webwallet.ropsten.v1.omg.network/) environment.
+* The current guide displays how to work with OMG Web Wallet on [Rinkeby](https://webwallet.rinkeby.v1.omg.network/) environment.
 However, the same steps can be applied to the [Mainnet](https://webwallet.mainnet.v1.omg.network/) version of the wallet.

 ## Wallet Configuration
 The Web Wallet currently supports two environments:
-- *Ropsten Testnet* (testnet) - the latest Ethereum test network.
+- *Rinkeby Testnet* (testnet) - the Ethereum test network.
 The purpose of such an environment is to demonstrate all of the features without using or losing real funds and to find critical bugs before launching a software into production.
 This option is mostly used by developers.
 - *Main Ethereum Network* (mainnet) - the latest Ethereum live network.
 It is recommended to use this option after you've already tried the testnet and are confident in working with a particular wallet.
 This option is mostly used by customers.

 You can configure the preferred environment in your Web3 wallet as follows: